fmrtl73/pxdocs/content/install-with-other/operate-and-maintain/scaling/scale-up.md

 This document presents the **non-Kubernetes** method of scaling your Portworx cluster.
 Please refer to the [Scale or Restrict](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/scale-or-restrict/) page if you are running Portworx on Kubernetes.
 {{</info>}}

-## Adding Storage to exising Portworx Cluster Nodes
+## Adding Storage to existing Portworx Cluster Nodes

 This section illustrates how to add a new node to a Portworx cluster and how to add additional storage to the Portworx Cluster once a new node is added.